 For clusters with more than 1000 nodes, a head node is recommended with at least the following specifications:

 - 24 cores

 - 128 GB RAM

 - 512 GB SSD

 The extra RAM is useful for caching the filesystem, so scrimping on it makes little sense.

-Handy for speedy retrievals is to place the monitoring data files, which are by default located under /var/spool/cmd/monitoring/, on an SSD.
+Handy for speedy retrievals is to place the monitoring data filesystem on an SSD.